Schedule online now - appointments available.

 During our cleanings, our hygienists will remove plaque and tartar that has formed on and between the teeth.
 They will flush under the gums with a high-pressure water jet.
 The last step of the cleaning process is to polish the teeth to remove any stains.

 After our thorough cleaning is done our hygienists will spend time discussing your home care including proper flossing and brushing techniques, and schedules.
 One of the many unique aspects at Sachar Dental NYC is that we are realistic.
 We understand that many patients, from our experience, do not like to floss, and do not adhere to a regimented schedule of flossing.
 For these patients, we recognize that they do not floss as often as they should, and we recommend that they come in every three months instead over every six months for cleaning in lieu of a daily flossing schedule.

 After our hygienists are done with your cleaning and education on home care, the dentist will come to see you.
 The dentist will perform a thorough examination including inspection of each individual tooth, the gums, the bones and perform a screening oral cancer.
 If they find any pathology during the examination, the dentist will discuss treatment options with you, and devise a plan.
 Depending on the severity of the pathology found, they will either recommends performing a procedure to fix the pathology now, or schedule you to come back for an additional visit soon.
 There will also discuss with you whether you should come back in three or six months for your next cleaning.

-The following is a list and description of working may hear one discussing dental cleanings.
-A no particular order, is important to understand these terms.
+The following is a list and description of terms one may hear when discussing dental cleanings.
+In no particular order, it is important to understand these terms.

 Tartar - Tartar is a hard substance found on and between the teeth that consists of food particles that have hardened over time and adhered to the tooth surface.
 It also contained bacteria and will cause inflammation of the gums.
 Tartar cannot be removed with a toothbrush nor floss alone.
 This requires a professional dental cleaning to be removed with our instruments.